spacetelescope/jwst/docs/jwst/badpix_selfcal/description.rst

   If no additional exposures are available, the science data itself is passed in without modification, serving as the "background image" for the rest of the procedure, i.e., true self-calibration.
+* For MIRI MRS, any residual pedestal in the effective dark current is subtracted from each exposure using the unilluminated region of the detector between spectral channels prior to performing the pixelwise minimum combination.
 * The combined background image is median-filtered, ignoring NaNs, along the spectral axis with a user-specified kernel size.
 The default kernel size is 15 pixels.
 * The difference between the original background image and the median-filtered background image